 Launched in Lombok, the program is supporting two projects that will investigate ways of improving the livelihoods of Indonesia’s smallholder beef cattle producers, and of enhancing the nation’s livestock carrying capacity.

 The PalmCow project, led by UNE Adjunct Professor Dr John Ackerman, aims to enhance cattle production and carrying capacity by using some of Indonesia’s vast palm oil plantations and improving the efficiency of beef value chains in crop-livestock systems.

 The second project, CropCow, led by UNE Professor Heather Burrow, will focus on developing livestock husbandry and business skills of smallholder cattle producers.

 IndoBeef is funded by the Department of Foreign Affairs and Trade (DFAT).
-The research will be jointly led by UNE and the Indonesian Agency for Agricultural Research and Development (IAARD) through the Indonesian Center for Animal Research and Development (ICARD).
+The research will be jointly led by UNE and the Indonesian Agency for Agricultural Research and Development (IAARD) through the Indonesian Centre for Animal Research and Development (ICARD).